-Although there can be a number of reasons why a person's discharge is delayed, pharmacy help play their part in ensuring people get home as soon as they are well enough by : - Pharmacists are part of the ward team which improves communication between the wards and pharmacy department - Ward based pharmacists discuss medication with people at the bedside - New medicines are supplied immediately, where possible labelled during their stay and stored in bedside medication lockers - Patients' own medications are brought into hospital with them and are used during their inpatient stay and may be used at discharge
+Although there can be a number of reasons why a person's discharge is delayed, pharmacy help play their part in ensuring people get home as soon as they are well enough by :

+- Pharmacists are part of the ward team which improves communication between the wards and pharmacy department - Ward based pharmacists discuss medication with people at the bedside - New medicines are supplied immediately, where possible labelled during their stay and stored in bedside medication lockers - Patients' own medications are brought into hospital with them and are used during their inpatient stay and may be used at discharge

+Johns Campaign

-Johns Campaign Nicci Gerrand and Julia Jones founded John's Campaign in 2014.
+Nicci Gerrand and Julia Jones founded John's Campaign in 2014.
 Nicci's father John was living well with dementia at home, independent and mobile until a routine admission to treat leg ulcers turned into a five week admission, in which he rapidly deteriorated.

 When Nicci shared her father's story in 'The Observer' many other carers and relatives got in touch to say they too often felt excluded from the care of their loved one, when they were admitted to hospital, inspiring the founding of the campaign.

-The key focus behind 'Age UK John's Campaign' is an open visiting culture for those living with additional care needs, including dementia, supporting carer access to the hospital outside of normal working visiting hours, to enable them to be with the person when they are stressed, anxious, upset or lonely.
-Morriston Team Helping Older People Get Back on their Feet after a Fall A dedicated team in Swansea is helping hundreds of older people who have suffered a fall get back on their feet without having to go into hospital.
-If they do have to be admitted, the Older Person's Assessment Service (OPAS) aims to ensure they can leave as quickly as possible - reducing the risk of further health issues.
+The key focus behind 'Age UK John's Campaign' is an open visiting culture for those living with Dementia, supporting carer access to the hospital outside of normal working visiting hours, to enable them to be with the person when they are stressed, anxious, upset or lonely.
+Currently running in Princess of Wales and Neath Port Talbot Hospitals with plans to roll out in Morriston Hospital in 2019.

+Morriston Team Helping Older People Get Back on their Feet after a Fall

+A dedicated team in Swansea is helping hundreds of older people who have suffered a fall get back on their feet without having to go into hospital.
+If they do have to be admitted, the Older Person's Assessment Service (OPAS) aims to ensure they can leave as quickly as possible - reducing the risk of problems such as deconditioning or infection.
 Since it started in April, the OPAS team has seen 437 people.

-The team is based in Morriston Hospital's Emergency Department and is made up of healthcare professionals specialising in the care of older people, this includes consultant geriatricians, clinical nurse specialists, an advanced nurse practitioner, physiotherapist, occupational therapist and others.
+OPAS, based in Morriston Hospital's Emergency Department, is made up of healthcare professionals specialising in the care of older people, this include consultant geriatricians, clinical nurse specialists, an advanced nurse practitioner, physiotherapist, occupational therapist and others.
 Anyone aged over 65 who arrives at the Emergency Department after a fall is given a "front door" holistic assessment to ensure they are only admitted if they really need to be.
 Some people who do not need acute care but do require additional monitoring and tests may be admitted directly from the Emergency Department to Gorseinon Hospital which avoids the need for an inpatient stay in Morriston.

-Morriston Hospital's lead manager for the project Gareth Barbour said "The team has delivered significant benefits to patients in a relatively short period of time.
-The number of elderly patients reviewed by the team who are then readmitted to hospital is much lower than we anticipated, this underlines the service's effectiveness in delivering good care.
+Morriston Hospital's lead manager for the project Gareth Barbour said "OPAS has delivered significant benefit to patients in a relatively short period of time.
+"The number of elderly patients reviewed by the team who are then readmitted to hospital is much lower than we anticipated, this underlines the service's effectiveness in delivering good care.
 We are currently exploring opportunities to expand the service's remit and to build on the successful links with community-based care providers to better meet the needs of patients."